-Capital One 360 only pays 1.00 APY which is lower than the others mentioned on this list, but you might like to open an online savings account if you have a Capital One credit card or checking account already.
+Capital One 360 pays 1.70 APY which is comparable to others mentioned on this list, and you might like to open an online savings account if you have a Capital One credit card or checking account already.

 Another reason to consider Capital One 360 is that you can have 25 sub-accounts inside your savings account.
 If you like the envelope budget system, Capital One probably does the best job of all the banks to help you categorize and save for your various savings goals including the next exciting vacation or the more mundane such as paying your property taxes.

 Do you still bank at your local brick-and-mortar branch?
 It’s still a good idea to maintain a no-fee account at your local bank or credit union when you need money in a pinch or have to make a cash deposit.